-Herefore of all of the blessed martyrs of which the Lord doth make he chose mention, to commemorate only Abel and Zacharias: that through the innocent Abel killed by his brother in a field, would be shown simple and lay faithful, but through Zacharias the high priest, who on account of the proclamation and truth of the testimony was stoned in the Temple, the teachers and chiefs of the Church.
+Herefore of all of the blessed martyrs of which the Lord doth make mention, he chose to commemorate only Abel and Zacharias: that through the innocent Abel, killed by his brother in a field, would be shewn simple and lay faithful, but through Zacharias the high priest, who on account of the proclamation and truth of the testimony was stoned in the temple, the teachers and chiefs of the Church.

 Of any such from their generation whose blood was required to be given, when because through imitation they had united themselves to a wicked generation: they were punished with them in the judgement.
-And in the same way those from the generation of good men which make themselves partakers through living worthily: shall deserve to be rewarded in the lot of the chosen.
-Moreover the Lord laments the city of Jerusalem with piteous affection: not speaking of the stones and buildings, but of the inhabitants: just as elsewhere, when seeing the city he wept over it.
+And in the same way, those from the generation of good men which make themselves partakers through living worthily: shall deserve to be rewarded in the lot of the chosen.
+Moreover the Lord lamenteth the city of Jerusalem with piteous affection: not speaking of the stones and buildings, but of the inhabitants: just as elsewhere, when seeing the city he wept over it.
 Also repetition of the name : is a confirmation of the expression.
 When however everything whatsoever the Lord had willed was done in heaven and in earth: it was sought, how he should tell them to have wished to gather together the children of Jerusalem and they had not assembled.
 Which is such, as if it were said, I have wished: but thou wouldest not.
-I sent prophets for thy instruction: but thou slaughtered some of them, others thou stoned.
+I sent prophets for thine instruction: but thou slaughtered some of them, others thou stoned.
 Because of thee I appeared incarnate in the midst of thee: but thou didst not fear to rage with wicked purpose against me.
-However thou fittingly compared thyself as a hen: evidently because of the mystery of thy passion or of our The hen indeed is a redemption. most gentle bird, which when she nurtures chicks, entirely brings in her bristly feathers, lowers her wings, and emits a raucous voice: and for love or succour of her chicks, boldly casts herself to death.
-Which the Lord evidently fulfilled in the mystery of our redemption : when for the salvation of the human race he was made flesh, and he appeared meek and gentle among men.
-Wings he folds down: when he ordains the two Testaments for our instruction.
-And it is as though he hath entirely brought in his bristly feathers: when in the passion (as the prophet saith) he was seen to have neither splendour nor beauty.
-He emitted a raucous voice: when being placed on the cross he cried, My God, my God, why hast thou forsaken me, to the Father.
-And he surrended himself to death for the salvation of the chicks: when he accepted fleshly death, that the human race would be freed from eternal death, and the Devil the inventor of death would be overcome.
+However thou fittingly compared thyself as a hen: evidently because of the mystery of thy passion or of our redemption.
+The hen indeed is a most gentle bird, which when she nurtureth chicks, entirely bringeth in her bristly feathers, lowereth her wings, and emitteth a raucous voice: and for love or succour of her chicks, boldly casteth herself to death.
+Which the Lord evidently fulfilled in the mystery of our redemption: when for the salvation of the human race he was made flesh, and appeared meek and gentle among men.
+Wings he foldeth down: when he ordaineth the two Testaments for our instruction.
+And it is as though he hath entirely brought in his bristly feathers: when in the passion (as the Prophet saith) he was seen to have neither splendour nor beauty.
+He emitted a raucous voice: when, being placed on the cross, he cried, My God, my God, why hast thou forsaken me, to the Father.
+And he surrended himself to death for the salvation of the chicks: when he accepted fleshly death, that the human race would be freed from eternal death, and the devil, the inventor of death, would be overcome.
 But thou, O Lord, have mercy upon us.

-R. Saint of God, elect and precious. as above at the Procession.
-288.

-In the Church of Sarum the R. with its Prose and with Gloria Patri. is sung by all the Deacons, on account of it being the solemnity of Deacons.
-But elsewhere in Parish Churches let it be sung only at the Procession at Vespers: but where no Procession is made at Vespers then this Prose is sung in its place at Matins at the usual position by boys in Surplices.
+RY.
+Saint of God, elect and precious. as above at the Procession.
+377. and it is sung with its Prose and with Gloria Patri. by all the Deacons of course in the Church of Sarum on account of it being the solemnity of Deacons.
+But elsewhere in Parish Churches let it be sung only at the Procession at Vespers: but where no Procession is made at Vespers then this Prose is sung in its place at Matins at the usual station by boys in Surplices.